 Q: What if I want to apply to multiple locations?

 A: You may apply to more than one location.
 See the deadlines and documentation requirements for each Fire Centre location to apply accordingly.

 Q: What happens next after I apply?

-Q: How can I get more information on my status throughout the process?
+Q: How can I get more information about the position?